Executive Director: Bruce D. Long, Producer, Charlotte•New York City•London

 Board of Directors

-Eric Jones, Morningstar Theatrical LLC, Missouri City, Texas – firstname.lastname@example.org
+Eric Jones, Morningstar Theatrical LLC, Missouri City, TX

-Eric Jones is an actor, playwright, singer, director, musician and songwriter who has worked in Christian theater since 1995.
+Eric Jones is an actor, playwright, singer, director, musician and songwriter who has worked in faith-based theatre since 1995.
 As a drama director for Christian Bible Church, Eric has written, acted in and /or directed 13 original productions.
 He has worked closely with the AD Players and the Ensemble Theater on various outreach projects.
 Eric has written music, lyrics and/or books to six original musicals.
-Favorite shows are American Skin, Three Crosses and Sweet Freedom.
-As an actor, Eric has starred in the Bard Project’s production of Winter Garden and has performed in numerous sketches and one act plays for schools and churches throughout the Houston area.
-He co-founded Morningstar Theatrical Productions (Morningstar Theatrical LLC) in 2008, with a mission to produce original theatrical productions and special events focusing on a Judeo-Christian world viewpoint.
-In 2008, Morningstar Theatrical L.L.C.‘s production of Emancipation was a wild card entry at the Strawberry One Act Festival in NYC.
-Freedom Quilt the musical also had its workshop debut at the Ensemble Theater that same year.
-Eric’s latest production, Christmas Is, was met with critical acclaim and record audiences.
-Eric attended the University of Texas at Austin and was heavily involved with theater while matriculating.
-He was accepted to the Pharmacy program at Texas Southern University and received his B.S. in Pharmacy.
+As an actor, Eric has starred in the Bard Project’s production of Winter Garden and has performed in numerous sketches and one-act plays for schools and churches throughout the Houston area.
+He co-founded Morningstar Theatrical Productions in 2008, with a mission to produce original theatrical productions and special events focusing on a Judeo-Christian world viewpoint.
+In 2008, Morningstar’s production of Emancipation was a wild card entry at the Strawberry One Act Festival in NYC and Freedom Quilt the musical also had its workshop debut at the Ensemble Theater in Houston.
+Eric was involved in theatre as a student at the University of Texas at Austin, received his B.S. in Pharmacy from Texas Southern University.
 He has been active in CITA for 14 years.
-He is currently working on two musical theater projects Liberators and Fired!
-The Musical!
 He has lived in the Houston area for 20 years.

-Rich Swingle, actor and playwright, New York City – email@example.com
+Rich Swingle, Actor and Playwright, New York City